RolandMostoha/Enhance-DeepLearning/README.md

 Enhance is Tensorflow based regression project.
 Its primary goal is to make predictions based on your personal fitness goals using your Fitbit (or a custom provider's) health records.

-It's purpose is my personal entertainment, I consider it as a hobby project where I can try what I've learnt in my journey of deep learning.
+Its purpose is my personal entertainment, I consider it as a hobby project where I could try what I've learnt in my journey of deep learning.

 ## Main concept